 The primary outcome of this study was the frequency of new organ dysfunction and the requirement for organ support therapy in the study population, two indicators of severe illness.

-The study team examined the following variables to see if any could predict children at risk of poor outcome:
+The study team examined the following variables to see if any could predict children at risk of poor outcomes:

 - vital signs: heart rate, respiratory rate, blood pressure, and GCS

 - blood tests: venous lactate, creatinine, white cell count, platelet count, and INR

 The chart above can be constructive when thinking about statistical analysis.
 The type of data collected determines the most appropriate means of analysis.
 This study included both continuous and categorical variables.

 For continuous variables, descriptive statistics were used i.e. data was reported using median and inter-quartile ranges.

 In this study, continuous variables refer to demographic data such as age, sex, weight, vital signs (temperature, heart rate, blood pressure, respiratory rate, Glasgow coma score) and blood results (including lactate, creatinine, INR, platelet count and white cell count).
 The use of median and interquartile ranges is most appropriate for this data type.
 The median is the value in the “middle” of the distribution, with 50% of the scores having a value more significant than the median and 50% having a value smaller than the median.
 The interquartile range (IQR) is the range of values that reside in the middle 50% of the data.